taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Asoka: **"And...if it was supposed to save the children of Green Haven Howes...how come there's only *one*??"**

 Eireena drops the smile, and Serena's face darkens.
-Fili has tears in his eyes, jaw clenched.

 Eireena: **"This research would be incredibly dangerous in the hands of someone willing to exploit others...if the World Government found out about it, they wouldn't be using their military just to *intimidate* us into giving them more *food*."**